Cham-Myae-40614796/Coursework-group2/use-cases/Use Case Description/Use Case Description 31.md

 # Use Case Description 31

-## Use Case: Display the total city's population.
+## Use Case: Display a city's population.

 ## Characteristic Information